damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ## Unsubscribe from Threads in Email

-If you're getting notifications from issues or merge requests you're no longer interested in, there is now an quick link in every email to unsubscribe from that thread.
+If you're getting notifications from issues or merge requests you're no longer interested in, there is now a quick link in every email to unsubscribe from that thread.

 ![Quickly unsubscribe from a thread in GitLab 8.4](/images/8_4/unsub.jpg)